Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 ### Attributes supporting several attributes of the same type on the same label

-By default only one attribute of the same type on the same lable is supported.
+By default only one attribute of the same type on the same label is supported.
 For example, you can set only one TDataStd_Real attribute on the same label.
 This limitation was removed for some predefined sub-set of standard attributes by adding so called 'user defined ID' feature to the attribute.
 The listed below attributes received this new feature:

   * **TDataStd_AsciiString**